Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Setting up a direct deposit to my savings account

 When I first started working, I didn’t have a lot of extra cash.
 But I knew I needed to set aside a bit of money.
-So, as soon as I could, I set up a direct deposit of $25 to my savings account.
+So, as soon as I could, I set up a direct deposit of $20 in my savings account.
 It wasn’t much but it added financial discipline to my life.
 Because the money never reached my checking account, I never spent it.

 Contributing to a 401(k) plan